2025 NRL Grand Final: Brisbane Broncos

+Regular season

 Brisbane began the 2025 season having missed the finals in 2024, finishing 12th.
-This led to the firing of coach Kevin Walters, who took the team to the 2023 final, and the hiring of NSW State of Origin coach, Michael Maguire.
-His hiring immediately started gaining significant attention by shaking the 'Brisbane status-quo', as he stated each player in his eyes started with a "clean slate" and installed a 'high performance-based' standard, not being afraid to drop players who were not performing or training up to expectations regardless of salary, with the decision isolating former Brisbane players who remained with close ties to the club.
-Brisbane board member and former captain, Darren Lockyer, confirming the rumours that lingered at the start of the season, that several ex-Brisbane teammates of his stopped speaking to him when the decision was made to bring in Maguire.
+This led to the Brisbane board members firing coach Kevin Walters, who took the team to the 2023 final, and hired then-NSW State of Origin coach, Michael Maguire.
+His hiring immediately started gaining significant attention as shaking the 'Brisbane status-quo', Maguire gave each player a "clean slate" and installed a 'high performance-based' standard, not being afraid to drop players who were not performing or training up to expectations regardless of salary, with the decision process isolating former Brisbane players who had close ties to the club and its pre-Maguire system.
 The first of these decisions, that would turn out to be a breakthrough moment for the team was the promotion of Gehamat Shibasaki to the main squad who signed to the club on a developmental contract in the off-season.
 Maguire, in defence of his decision to promote Shibasaki and criticism of his coaching standards and decision making, said "it was about performing at training and (Shibasaki) has done a great job.
 He has been around first grade before and is not a pup".
 Maguire also confirmed that Adam Reynolds would remain as captain, in part due to their pre-existing relationship, with Maguire being coach of the Rabbitohs while Reynolds played at the club, with Maguire praising Reynolds leadership skills and connection with the team.

-Brisbane announced at the start of the pre-season that 2015 finalist, Ben Hunt would return to the team for the first time since 2017, which surprised the NRL community due to Hunt's history with the club, which connected to their 2015 grand final loss to the North Queensland Cowboys.
+Brisbane announced at the start of the pre-season that 2015 finalist, Ben Hunt would return to the team for the first time since 2017, which surprised the NRL community due to Hunt's history with the club, which was connected to their 2015 grand final loss to the North Queensland Cowboys.
 When conducting his first media conference back in the pre-season, Hunt stated his reasons for returning to Brisbane included winning a premiership, giving back to the club that gave him his first opportunity in the NRL, and preparing for winding down his playing career.
 Despite being bought to fill in the hooker position, he spent most of the year filling in his old role during his first stint at the Broncos, playing five-eighth and halfback, due to injuries and suspensions that would cause his teammates to miss the majority of the season.